As Environmental Catastrophe Looms, Is it Ethical to Have Children?

 RK: I don’t see any of this working without culture change.
 If we focus more on concentrated vertical urban development rather than suburban development, not only is that directly dramatically better from a carbon-footprint point of view — you’re already solving some of your environmental problems by doing that — but also people who live in small, active city spaces with tons of possibilities just tend to have fewer children.

-In the short-to-medium term, one thing we can be thinking about is ways of scaffolding different kinds of family structures and daily lives, making them possible and appealing for people, so that they’re really choosing them on their own because of the opportunities that they offer.
+In the short- to medium-term, one thing we can be thinking about is ways of scaffolding different kinds of family structures and daily lives, making them possible and appealing for people, so that they’re really choosing them on their own because of the opportunities that they offer.

 This conversation has been condensed and edited for publication.

-Photo credit: Courtesy of Travis Rieder and Rebecca Kukla.
+Photo credit: Courtesy of Travis Rieder and Rebecca Kukla